 Once in the boat you stand with dozens of others as the boat is driven towards distant beaches and cliffs through a hot hailstorm of bullets and explosions.
 Boats moving nearby are, from time to time, hit with a high explosive shell and disintegrate in a red rain of bullets and body parts.
-The smell of men fouling themselves near you as the fear bites into their necks and they hunch lower into the boat mingles with the smell of cordite and seaweed.
+Then there's the smell of men near you fouling themselves as the fear bites into their necks and they hunch lower into the boat.
+That smell mingles with the smell of cordite and seaweed.

 If you are lucky, very lucky that day, you will walk all the way to Germany and the war will be over and you will go home to a town somewhere on the great land sea of the Midwest and you won’t talk much about this day, or any that came after it, ever.
-They’ll ask you, over the long decades after, “what you did in the war.”
+They’ll ask you, throughout long decades after, “What did you do in the war?”
 You’ll think of this day and you will never think of a good answer.
 That’s because you know just how lucky you were.

-If you were not lucky that day you’ll lie under a white cross on a large lawn 65 long gone years later.
-Weak princes and fat bureaucrats will mumble platitudes and empty praises about actions they never knew and men they cannot hope to emulate.
-You’ll hear them, dim and far away from the caverns of your long sleep.
-You’ll want them to go, to leave you and the others to your brown study of eternity.
+If you were not lucky that day you lie under a white cross on a large lawn 70 long gone years later.
+Weak princes and fat bureaucrats and traitors mumble platitudes and empty praises about actions they never knew and men they cannot hope to emulate.
+You hear them, dim and far away outside the brass doors that seal the caverns of your long sleep.
+You want them to go, to leave you and the others to your brown study of eternity.

 Our fathers, our heroes....